Kentucky Wildcats: Sports sponsored

+† – Track and field includes both indoor and outdoor.

 UK has won 13 national championships including the 2012 men's basketball title.
 UK also boasts the 1988 women's cross country national championship; 2020–21 women's volleyball championship; 2011, 2018, and 2021 rifle championships, and 8 men's basketball titles.
 UK was also crowned an NCAA co-champion, after knocking off #1 Oklahoma in the 1951 Sugar Bowl to win the 1950 National Championship in college football.

 Basketball

 Beginning in the 1890s, students at the University of Kentucky started scheduling football games with neighboring colleges.
 The basketball program began on campus in 1902, originally as a women's sport; a men's team was added one year later.
 Several decades later, in 1930, then-high school coach Adolph Rupp was hired as a basketball coach for the university, a career that would span over 40 years until 1972.
 During his tenure, he led the Kentucky Wildcats to four NCAA crowns in 1948, 1949, 1951 and 1958.
 The Wildcats later won a fifth championship under Joe B. Hall in 1978, another in 1996 under Rick Pitino, in 1998 under Orlando "Tubby" Smith, and its most recent in 2012 under Coach John Calipari.
-Calipari has been the coach since the 2009–10 season.
+Mark Pope is currently the head coach of the Wildcats, hired after Calipari's departure to Arkansas in 2024.

 In 2007, the university unveiled the Joe Craft Center, a $30 million state-of-the-art basketball practice facility for both the men's and women's teams, named after businessman and philanthropist Kentuckian Joe Craft.